Frequently asked questions

-Community foundations are grantmaking public charities that are dedicated to a defined local geographic area.
+Community foundations are grant making public charities that are dedicated to a defined local geographic area.
 They bring together the financial resources of individuals, families, and businesses to support effective nonprofits in their communities.
 Donations are actively accepted and often are directed by donor advised funds.

 El Pomar’s funding comes from the growth of the original endowment established by Spencer and Julie Penrose in 1937.
-With $540 million in assets and total grant and program investments of more than $600 million since 1937, the Penrose’s initial gift of $21 million has grown to more than $1.1 billion in total impact in Colorado.
+With $700 million in assets and total grant and program investments of more than $600 million since 1937, the Penrose’s initial gift of $21 million has grown to more than $1.4 billion in total impact in Colorado.
 El Pomar has accepted donations in the past which created endowed/restricted funds that honor the donor’s intent and are in alignment with the Penrose’s guidance of El Pomar Foundation.
 Currently, El Pomar has four endowed/restricted funds: Anna Keesling Ackerman Fund, Dorothy Ferrand Fund, Freda Hambrick Fund, and the Kent Olin Fund.

 The Foundation is limited to providing grant support to Colorado nonprofit organizations and activities that take place within the State of Colorado.
-To view a list of what El Pomar Foundation does and does not fund, visit:

 There are no deadlines for the competitive process.
 We accept applications on a rolling basis throughout the year.

-Eleven Regional Councils comprised of local leaders from across the state provide direct grant recommendations to the Trustees with potential for a combined annual impact of more than $2 million.
+11 regional councils comprised of local leaders from across the state provide direct grant recommendations to the Trustees with potential for a combined annual impact of more than $2 million.
 Regional grant applications are by invitation only.